 A person who has chronic obsessive-compulsive disorder (OCD) may find that there are some symptoms they may have to get used to living with.
 Just like the main character in the movie classic, “What About Bob?”, there are people who can keep most of their symptoms under control with a combination treatment approach of psychotherapy and medication.
 But living with the condition presents its own unique set of challenges.

 You can learn more about what it’s like to live with OCD:

 Help for this condition is just a click or two away.
-You may find it helpful, for instance, to begin your journey in talking to others who have this condition.
-One such safe and supportive environment is our Join Our online OCD support group.
+You may find it helpful, for instance, to begin your journey by joining a support group or talking to others who have this condition.

 People who have family members or spouses may also benefit from reading about OCD and Spouses.
 Additional OCD resources may be found in our OCD library or in the stories about OCD on OC87 Recovery Diaries.